 Jesus had become the centre of their worldview, the object of loving devotion and service.
 Given that expressions of worship have the profound power to evoke the mystical, I would not be surprised that as the early Church sung and prayed to God in the name of Jesus, they too were inspired by the Spirit and received glorious revelations of the exalted Son of God.
 I think they interpreted these prophetic revelations in the light of the scriptures to confidently proclaim the crucified Nazarene prophet had been glorified as Lord.

 I think we can identify today with the mystical experience of the exalted Lord through our worship.
 Personally, when I am deep in the throes of worship, the rapturous scene of the heavenly liturgy of Revelation 4 and 5, takes over my mind.
 There is no doubt in my mind that the vivid details of heavenly worship that are provided are meant to evoke powerful visual images that transport your imagination, and perhaps the rest of you, into heavenly space.
 A divine dimension where you can commune with your maker.
 In the end Christian mysticism is rooted in the worship of God our Father in the name of his Son Jesus.
 It is not about the individual being exalted to higher plane of existence but the Most High God being exalted for what he has accomplished through his son.
 Christian mysticism must be framed in the context of Christian worship.
-If the experience does not God in Christ then it is not genuine.

 Wright N.T., The New Testament and the People of God, pp. 106, 1992.